Key takeaways from Biden's first White House news conference - KION546

 It was a step further than Biden has been willing to go in the past, and reflects the growing recognition that most items on the President’s list of priorities — gun control, immigration, climate change — have little chance of securing passage in an evenly split Senate.

-Biden said he was open to making bigger changes to the Senate rule on issues he called “elemental” to democracy.
+Biden said he was open to making bigger changes to the Senate rule on issues he called “elemental” to democracy such as voting rights, the topic on which he seemed most impassioned.

-“If we have to, if there’s complete lockdown and chaos as a consequence of the filibuster, then we’ll have to go beyond what I’m talking about,” he said.
+“I’m convinced that we’ll be able to stop this, because it is the most pernicious thing,” Biden said of attempts by Republican state legislatures to impose new restrictions on voting.
+“This makes Jim Crow look like Jim Eagle.
+I mean, this is gigantic, what they’re trying to do.
+And it cannot be sustained.”

 Later, pressed by CNN’s Kaitlan Collins if he believed with former President Barack Obama that the filibuster is a remnant of Jim Crow, he said he did.